-Looking you up and down as they speak is an obvious giveaway.
+Looking you up and down as they speak is an obvious giveaway that someone’s interested.
 But regularly glancing your way for no particular reason is another behavior you might notice from a flirt.

 11. Paying close attention.

 Do they give you undivided attention when you speak?
 Do they lean in and look interested, even if you’re going over last month’s budget report, and remember every detail?
-This can be a sign of workplace flirtation.
+Do they call back to your points all the time, never missing a word?
+While your coworkers should be interested in your work, an obsession of attention can be a sign of workplace flirtation.

 12. A helping hand.